 Why should you join the Copernicus #Oceanhack pre-event?

 OceanHack is for ready made teams with ideas!
 This means, there will be no idea pitching and team formation at the actual hackathon.
-If you don’t have a team with an idea, then this pre-event IS THE PLACE TO BE to work with the marine data and create solutions to problems that currently affect the Baltic Sea.
+If you don’t have a team with an idea, then this pre-event IS THE PLACE TO BE to work with the marine data, pre-formed challenges and create solutions to problems that currently affect the Baltic Sea.